Charles Ponzi: Florida

 In September 1925, Ponzi was released on bail as he appealed the state conviction.
 He fled to the Springfield neighborhood of Jacksonville, Florida, and launched the Charpon Land Syndicate ("Charpon" is an amalgamation of his name), seeking to capitalize on the Florida land boom.
 He offered investors tiny tracts of land, some underwater, and promised 200% returns in 60 days.
 In reality, it was a scam that sold swampland in Columbia County.
 Ponzi was indicted by a Duval County grand jury in February 1926 and charged with violating Florida trust and securities laws.
 A jury found him guilty on the securities charges, and the judge sentenced him to a year in the Florida State Prison.
 Ponzi appealed his conviction and was freed after posting a $1,500 bond.

 Ponzi traveled to Tampa, where he shaved his head, grew a mustache, and tried to flee the country as a crewman on a merchant ship bound for Italy.
 However, he revealed his identity to a shipmate.
 Word spread to a deputy sheriff, who followed the ship to its last American port of call in New Orleans and placed Ponzi under arrest.
 After Ponzi's pleas to Calvin Coolidge and Benito Mussolini for deportation were ignored, he was sent back to Massachusetts to serve out his prison term.
 Ponzi served seven more years in prison.

 In the meantime, government investigators tried to trace Ponzi's convoluted accounts to figure out how much money he had taken and where it had gone.
-They never managed to untangle it and could conclude only that millions had gone through his hands.
+They never managed to untangle it and could only conclude that millions of dollars had gone through his hands.